chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 }
 ```

-What we want to do is change the final expression in the function body to a GOTO jump back to the start of the `interpret` method:
+Instead of recursively interpreting _all_ the expressions in the procedure's body, when we get to the last expression, we want to update the frame of the `interpret` method and "jump" back to the top.

 ```js
 interpret(expr, env) {